Best Microphones YouTube – Complete Guide

 - For best results you’ll need to use this as a body pack with another lavalier microphone attached which can increase the overall cost.

-Zoom H2N – Premium Audio for Cameras and Laptops
+Zoom H2N – Excellent USB microphone for laptops and cameras

 The Zoom H2N is a professional level microphone that is ideal to use with both your camera and laptop.
 For use with cameras, you’ll need to get a “male to male” connector and simply plug this microphone into your camera.
 It’s that simple.
 No additional steps required.
 For use with a laptop, it works the same as any USB microphone, just plug and play.